Dongzhaopku/digitalHoloAutoFocus/README.md

 # digitalHoloAutoFocus
-Autofoucs for Digital holography
+Autofoucs for Digital holography\n

-THe path for the files (hologram or jpg for simulation) should be correct for your local computer.
+The path for the files (hologram or jpg for simulation) should be correct for your local computer.